.

 The following are examples of foods you may find in the field.
 Variety depends on availability.
 We appreciate your flexibility.

-- Lunch and Dinner: Beans, rice, soup, fried or cooked potatoes, salad, meat (beef, chicken or pork and substitute for vegetarians), vegetables, fruit, pasta, salad with tomatoes and cucumbers, grated beets, and carrots.
+• Lunch and Dinner: Beans, rice, soup, fried or cooked potatoes, salad, meat (beef, chicken, or pork and substitute for vegetarians), vegetables, fruit, pasta, salad with tomatoes and cucumbers, grated beets, and carrots.

-- Snacks: Chocolate cake, pakora (peanut candy)
+• Snacks: Chocolate cake, paçoca (peanut candy)

-- Beverages: Water, fruit juices.
+• Beverages: Water, fruit juices.
 Please bring a reusable personal bottle for carrying drinking water to field sites.
-There is a filter that provides cold filtered potable water.
+There is a filter that provides cold-filtered, potable water.
 Drinking tap water is not recommended.

 SPECIAL DIETARY REQUIREMENTS

-Please alert Earthwatch to any special dietary requirements (e.g., diabetes, lactose intolerance, nut, or other food allergies, vegetarian or vegan diets) as soon as possible, and note them in the space provided on your volunteer forms.
+Please alert Earthwatch to any special dietary requirements (e.g., diabetes, lactose intolerance, nut or other food allergies, vegetarian or vegan diets) as soon as possible and note them in the space on your volunteer forms.

 Project Conditions